sillyfellow/__for_fine_programmers/README.md

 10. Write a class for a node of a binary tree.
 (Not necessarily a binary search tree).
 Implement the basic methods.

+    10.x Write a python program which implements a Binary Search Tree.
+Implement the methods for insertion, deletion, searching and traversal.

+    The binary tree class from previous lecture could be used as the base class.

     a.
 Python - https://github.com/sillyfellow/mishmash/blob/master/Python/simple_tree/tree.py